-37. International development cooperation plays a fundamental role in achieving the 2030 Agenda, complementing the efforts of countries to mobilise resources domestically, especially in the poorest and most vulnerable countries.
-Persistent poverty and inequality, climate-induced disasters, and crises are all increasing demands on international development cooperation.
+37. International development cooperation plays a fundamental role in achieving the 2030 Agenda, complementing the efforts of countries to provide and mobilise resources domestically, especially in the poorest and most vulnerable countries.
+Persistent poverty and inequality, climate-induced disasters, global shocks and crises are all increasing demands on international development cooperation.
 This has been accompanied by a shift in allocation of development cooperation away from long-term investments in sustainable development and poverty eradication in developing countries.
-Rising fragmentation, insufficient country ownership, and lack of alignment with country priorities have undermined the effectiveness of support.
-This calls for a re-evaluation of the practice and purpose of international development cooperation, and reforms to the development cooperation architecture - globally and in countries - as a basis for a revitalized and more coherent cooperation that honors existing commitments, meets emerging needs, and focuses on sustainable development impact.
+[Requests source/data for this statement] Rising fragmentation, insufficient country ownership, and lack of alignment with country priorities have undermined the effectiveness of support.
+This calls for a re-evaluation of the practice and purpose of international development cooperation, and reforms to the development cooperation architecture international financial architecture = globally and in countries - as a basis for a revitalized and more coherent cooperation that honors existing commitments, meets emerging needs, and focuses on sustainable development impact.